 What She Does & How She Does It

-There is no one way to approach a project, but it’s imperative to have the big picture and the deadlines up front, as well as your goals, your concerns, and anything else that’s important to you and your stakeholders.
+There is no one way to approach a project, but it’s extremely advantageous to define the big picture and the deadlines up front, as much as possible, as well as your goals, your concerns, and anything else that’s important to you and your stakeholders.
 It’s also important to know the state of your current communication efforts and who is involved in a project or product.

-I spend time planning a project and revisiting that plan often, keeping you informed of progess, questions, and any additional information or resources I need.
+I spend time planning a project and revisiting that plan often, keeping you informed of progress, questions, and any additional information or resources that would be useful.

-I routinely interview, research, and compile information from engineers, scientists, project managers, marketing representatives, service personnel, and other subject matter experts as well as published sources, including your previous and current documentation.
+I routinely interview, research, and compile information from engineers, scientists, designers and developers, other project or program managers, marketing representatives, service personnel, and other subject matter experts as well as published sources, including your current documentation.
+I judiciously use AI tools as part of my research and editing workflow.

 - Write and edit for an ESL audience and for translation